MorrellLAB/PopGenTheory/README.md

 ### Schedule

-Meeting times are **Wednesdays from 9am-10:30am** in 409 Borlaug Hall.
+Meeting times are **Tuesdays from 11am-12:00pm** in 409 Borlaug Hall.

 ---